berk245/FoundationProject/README.md

-A template full-stack Website for the Foundations Semester Project in CODE University of Applied Sciences by Berk Özzambak.
+A template for a full-stack Website for the Foundations Semester Project in CODE University of Applied Sciences by Berk Özzambak.

 Technologies used:

--> Flask
+- Flask
--> Jinja
+- Jinja
--> MongoDB
+- MongoDB
--> Vue.js
+- Vue.js
--> CSS ( Parallax Scrolling, Animations)
+- CSS ( Parallax Scrolling, Animations)